Uniform Feasibility For Smoothed Backup Control Barrier Functions

-The \emph{backup control barrier function} (BCBF) framework provides a scalable alternative \cite{gurriet2018online,chen2021backup,wabersich2021predictive,breeden2022predictive}.
-Here, a backup controller is used to propagate states forward into a smaller viable “backup set,” and the set of all states that reach this backup set (at a terminal time) without leaving the safe region is implicitly defined via a minimum over time-indexed constraints, which leads to a nonsmooth.
-Since identifying a suitably small viable backup set can be achieved through convex relaxations or semidefinite programming, e.g., via LMIs \cite{korda2013inner}, this approach avoids direct computation of the viability kernel.
+The \emph{backup control barrier function} (BCBF) framework provides a scalable { method to construct such a set} \cite{gurriet2018online,chen2021backup,wabersich2021predictive,breeden2022predictive}.
+Here, a backup controller is used to propagate states forward into a smaller safe “backup (terminal) set,” and the set of all states that reach this backup set (at a terminal time) without leaving the safe region is implicitly defined via a minimum over time-indexed constraints, which leads to a nonsmooth.
+Identifying a suitably small backup sets can be achieved { offline} through Lyapunov equations, convex relaxations or semidefinite programming, e.g., via LMIs \cite{korda2013inner}.
 The paradigm has been extended to data-driven settings via Koopman operators \cite{folkestad2020data}, to reduced-order models \cite{molnar2023safety}, to robust formulations \cite{van2024disturbance}, and to the multiple backup controllers setting \cite{janwani2024learning}.
 However, feasibility guarantees in these BCBF-based methods often rely on ad hoc assumptions—such as presuming the existence of suitable class-$\mathcal{K}$ bounds without constructive certificates \cite{gurriet2018online,chen2021backup}, or imposing global compactness \cite{gurriet2020scalable}, or bounded Lie derivatives \cite{rivera2024forward}—which limits systematic deployment.